zeptofs/nz-api-documentation/source/index.html.md

 `GET /bank_connections`

-By default, all BankConnections will be returned.
-You can apply filters to your query to customise the returned BankConnection list.
+By default, all Bank Connections will be returned.
+You can apply filters to your query to customise the returned Bank Connection list.

-<h3 id="List-all-BankConnections-parameters" class="parameters">Parameters</h3>
+<h3 id="List-all-Bank-Connections-parameters" class="parameters">Parameters</h3>

 |Parameter|In|Type|Required|Description|
 |---|---|---|---|---|